mrgamernavshorts/NGPT/README.md

 I tried my best to make it very very secure,and i did it!

-you will need internet to login in signup!
+you will need internet to login or signup!

-do not worry,all of your info is kept private here!only i have the access to the server.
+do not worry,all of your info is kept private here!only I have the access to the server.

 ---------------------------------------------------------------------------------------------------------------